-Smoke is made up of a complex mixture of gases and fine particles produced when wood and other organic matter burn.
+Smoke from forest fires – as well as other wood-fuelled fires – is made up of a complex mixture of gases and fine particles produced when wood and other organic matter burn.
 The biggest health threat from smoke comes from fine particles.
 The term PM (for particulate matter) is used to describe this type of pollutant.
-Other components of smoke include toxic gases like carbon monoxide, sulfur dioxide and ozone.
+Other components of smoke include toxic gases like carbon monoxide, sulphur dioxide and ozone.

-Particles smaller than 10 microns (PM 10) can make it past our body's defenses and lodge in our lungs' airways, or bronchial tubes.
-PM 2.5 (particles smaller than 2.5 microns) are especially dangerous and can reach into the alveoli, or air sacs, of our lungs and into the bloodstream.
+Particles smaller than 10 microns (PM 10) can make it past our body's defences and lodge in our airways or bronchial tubes.
+PM 2.5 (particles smaller than 2.5 microns) are especially dangerous and can reach into the air sacs of our lungs and into the bloodstream.

-Keep windows closed and fresh air intakes closed
+- Stay indoors with the windows and fresh air intakes closed.

-Avoid smoke producing appliances such as wood stoves and even candles
+- Avoid smoke-producing appliances such as wood stoves and candles.

-If you have asthma or other respiratory condition, be vigilant about avoiding smoke and taking your prescribed medicine.
-Speak with you health care provider.
+- If you have asthma or other respiratory condition, be vigilant about avoiding smoke and taking your prescribed medicine, and talk to your health care provider about extra precautions.